GoogleCloudPlatform/pubsec-declarative-toolkit/services/private-gke/client-experimentation/gke-standard/README.md

   > Note: If you previously tried Option 1, make sure that you have deleted the file `resourcegroup.yaml` from the gke-autopilot folder.

-1. Prepare an empty repo or have one where you can store the following folder and its sub-folders.
+1. Copy the services/private-gke/client-experimentation/gke-standard folder into an empty repo or an existing one.

-- services/private-gke/client-experimentation/

 1. Create a git-creds secret.